microsoft/FluidExamples/brainstorm/README.md

   As shown here, we first take all the keys from `SharedMap` and filter them by the vote prefix to get a list of keys that's only relevant to that note's likes.
 We then filter again to exclude all the likes that are undefined, leaving us with a list of users that have liked the note.

 ### 4. Displaying The Note's Last Edited User
 Now let's focus on a more complex use case of `authorInfo`, editing a note and displaying the note's last edited user.
-When displaying the last edited user for the note, we are taking into account of the current user and the last edited user.
+When displaying the last edited user for the note, we are taking into account the current user and the last edited user.
 If the last edited user is the same as the current user, instead of displaying the user's name, we display "Last edited by you" to be more intuitive.
-It is also important to define that only when the user alters the content/text inside the body of a note is considered editing.
-In other words, only when `setNoteText()` in [BrainstormModel](./src/BrainstormModel.ts) is called will we update the note's last edited user.
+It is also important to define that only when the user alters the content/text inside the body of a note is it considered editing.
+In other words, only when `SetNoteText()` in [BrainstormModel](./src/BrainstormModel.ts) is called will we update the note's last edited user.

 ```ts
 const setText = (text: string) => {